BenjaminKobjolke/split-audio-on-keyword/README.md

 The script always processes files and creates output, even if no keyword is found:

-1. When keyword is found:
+1. When keywords are found:

    - Creates split audio parts
    - Moves original file to output directory
    - Generates transcription files

-2. When no keyword is found:
+2. When no keywords are found:
    - Moves original file to output directory
    - Generates transcription files with full text
    - No audio splits are created